phetsims/equality-explorer/assets/README.md

 ## Balance Scale

-File in the "scale" folder contain the artwork for the balance scale's plates. `PlateNode` is composed of scenery `Paths` that render SVG descriptions of the pieces of the plate, as found in `inside.svg`, `plate.svg` and `wall.svg`.
+The "scale" folder contains the artwork for the balance scale and its plates.
+`PlateNode` is composed of scenery `Paths` that render SVG descriptions of the pieces of the plate, as found in `*.svg` files.
 The .svg files were created in Illustrator by selecting pieces (subpaths) of `scale.ai` and doing "Save As" SVG.
 The contents of the `"d=..."` field from these .svg files were copied to strings in `PlateNode.js`.
+Refer to comments in `PlateNode.js`.

 ## Organize button